The award-winning ‘Sundays on State’ event series is returning with an expanded footprint this July.

 Though the official Sundays on State event page has revealed that it will be expanding, little information has been revealed about where and how.
 The event will be a similar setup to last year and invite people to “come together with neighbors from every Chicago community and beyond for this free, interactive block party, while safely enjoying art, culture, active recreation, retail, bars, restaurants, and local attractions.”

-The Chicago Loop Alliance has said that the event will feature more than 70 activations throughout the day such as interactive painting, live theater, yoga, dance, circus performances, jazz and bluegrass musicians, DJs, outdoor dining, and sidewalk vendors.
+In 2021 the event featured more than 70 activations throughout the day such as interactive painting, live theater, yoga, dance, circus performances, jazz and bluegrass musicians, DJs, outdoor dining, and sidewalk vendors.
 So this year you can expect more of the same

-Along with pop-up shops, restaurants, and bars, there will be various outdoor concerts, theatrical performances, different arts and culture experiences, “Instagrammable” backdrops, and fitness classes.
+Along with pop-up shops, restaurants, and bars, there will once again be various outdoor concerts, theatrical performances, different arts and culture experiences, “Instagrammable” backdrops, and fitness classes.

 [Featured image from Shutterstock]